renderedtext/agent-aws-stack/README.md

 ## Deploying the stack

-Before anything, you need to [create an encrypted AWS SSM parameter](#create-encrypted-aws-ssm-parameter) to store your semaphore agent token.
-This is required because that token is a sensitive piece of information and there is no way to create an encrypted AWS SSM parameter in an AWS CDK application without exposing it as plaintext.
+Before anything, you need to [create two encrypted AWS SSM parameters](#create-encrypted-aws-ssm-parameters) to store your Semaphore agent token and your Semaphore API token.

+This is required because those tokens are sensitive pieces of information and there is no way to create an encrypted AWS SSM parameter in an AWS CDK application without exposing it as plaintext.

 After that, you need to set a few required environment variables:
 - `SEMAPHORE_ORGANIZATION`: this is your Semaphore organization.
 - `SEMAPHORE_AGENT_AMI`: this is the AMI you created with `make packer.build` above.
 - `SEMAPHORE_AGENT_TOKEN_PARAMETER_NAME`: this is the name of the encrypted SSM parameter for the agent token you created above.
+- `SEMAPHORE_API_TOKEN_PARAMETER_NAME`: this is the name of the encrypted SSM parameter for the semaphore api token.
+- `SEMAPHORE_AGENT_TYPE_NAME`: this is the name of the agent type you want to deploy

 Then, we can deploy our stack: